 Isaiah Christopher Sera is a midshipman first class from Hacienda Heights, California, pursuing a degree in marine transportation.
 Sera is a member of the USMMA track and field team and is the president of the academy’s Professional Careers Club.
 During his sea term, he served on the Crowley-manage MV Delaware Express containership.
 Upon graduating, Sera expects to sail under a Third Mate Unlimited Tonnage license.

 Layne DeEtte Andersen is a midshipman second class from Colorado Springs, Colorado, studying maritime logistics and security.
 Andersen is a member of USMMA’s swimming and diving team.
-Completing her sea year aboard the Crowley-managed cargo ship MV Ocean Glory, she plans to sail commercially with her Third Mate Unlimited Tonnage license upon graduation.
+Completing her sea year aboard the Crowley-managed cargo ship MV Ocean Grand, she plans to sail commercially with her Third Mate Unlimited Tonnage license upon graduation.